tophertimzen/tophertimzen.github.io/_posts/2016-01-05-holidayHack.md

 <a name="Part 2"></a>

 Before I start here I must say the overuse of "for Fun and Profit" for the Counter Hack team is a little excessive.
 They have [blog articles](https://pen-testing.sans.org/blog/) also using this naming convention from the famous Aleph One paper (if you don't know who I am referring to Google is your friend).
-Oh well... they are doing it for fun and profit.
+Oh well it's all in good fun!

 The Dosis children mention there was a video camera behind the gnomes eye that took the photo from part 1 in Josh's room.